Atomic Spy:

 299 RSVPS

-Eduardo Rueda Vasquez Andrea Walker Liza Gold Perry Johnson Caren Pauley LydiaJean Herz Henan Xu Jacques Nacson Diane Dompka Brent Cantley Andrew Sostek Jessica Nichols Gregory David Christopher Owens Carole Lieber Frederick Allen Alexei Sobchenko D Yang Christopher Colford Mary Jo Deering Sonja Kotlica William Locke John V John Doherty Edwin Truman Julyann Moon Eduardo Feller Joseph Boorstein Douglas Boorstein Lawrence Bass Eric Tepper Richard Squires Nicolas Kahale Richard Gorman Joey Zhou Marie Hollant Inge Gedo Todd Theringer Roger Pauley Merrie Schippereit Mihaela Ulieru Carol Wyman Mark Martinez Judith Molinelli William Murray Melissa Freidenreich Rhonda Poirier David Levi
+Eduardo Rueda Vasquez Andrea Walker Liza Gold Perry Johnson Caren Pauley LydiaJean Herz Henan Xu Jacques Nacson Diane Dompka Brent Cantley Andrew Sostek Jessica Nichols Gregory David Chris Owens Carole Lieber Frederick Allen Alexei Sobchenko D Yang Christopher Colford Mary Jo Deering Sonja Kotlica William Locke John V John Doherty Edwin Truman Julyann Moon Eduardo Feller Joseph Boorstein Douglas Boorstein Lawrence Bass Eric Tepper Richard Squires Nicolas Kahale Richard Gorman Joey Zhou Marie Hollant Inge Gedo Todd Theringer Roger Pauley Merrie Schippereit Mihaela Ulieru Carol Wyman Mark Martinez Judith Molinelli William Murray Melissa Freidenreich Rhonda Poirier David Levi

 Will you come?